briandowns/super-hacker/README.md

 ## Installation

 Binary releases can be obtained from the `releases` section of the repository.
-To build the, issue `make`.
+To build, issue `make`.
 This will build a binary for your platform.

 ## Adding More Languages and Templates